-“Music, according to widespread tradition, was the first language, the language God spoke to create the universe.” –Peter Kreeft, Boston College
+“Music, according to widespread tradition, was the first language, the language God spoke to create the universe.” – Peter Kreeft, Boston College

-In keeping with the philosophy of education at Saint Columbkille, the music program provides students the opportunity to understand the different elements of music: 7 basic elements of music: melody, harmony, rhythm, tone, form, tempo and dynamics.
+In keeping with the philosophy of education at Saint Columbkille, the music program provides students the opportunity to understand the 7 basic elements of music: melody, harmony, rhythm, tone, form, tempo and dynamics.
 Students learn to read, write and perform music, vocally, with instruments, as soloists, and in groups.
 Students’ ability to read, understand, and perform different forms of music will develop as they progress through the grade levels.

 The music program at Saint Columbkille encompasses four main components:

 - In-school music classes for all grade levels, PreK through grade 8.

 - Extracurricular clubs that allow students to explore further in music and expand their musical skill sets.